 If someone asked you, “What exactly is programming anyway?” what could you say to them?
 Programming is just the action of writing code for programs, that is, creating programs that can be executed by a computer.

 “But what exactly is a program?”
 When you see someone using a computer program (for example, playing your “Guess the Number” game), all you see is some text appearing on the screen.
 The program decides what exact text to show on the screen (the program’s output), based on its instructions and on the text that the player typed on the keyboard (the program’s input).
 A program is just a collection of instructions that act on the user’s input.

 “What kind of instructions?”
 There are only a few different kinds of instructions, really.

 And that’s it, just those four things.
 Of course, there are many details about those four types of instructions.
-In this book you will learn about new data types and operators, new flow control statements besides if, while and break, and several new functions.
-There are also different types of I/O (input from the mouse, and outputting sound and graphics and pictures instead of just text.)
+In this book you’ll learn about new data types and operators, new flow control statements, and many other functions that come with Python.
+There are also different types of I/O such as input from the mouse or outputting sound and graphics instead of just text.